CrowdStrike/ansible_collection_falcon/roles/falcon_configure/README.md

 | falcon_tags               | S/D   |
 | falcon_backend            | S/D   |

+## Configuring on macOS

+Apple platforms require Mobile Device Management (MDM) software to install kernel extensions without user prompting.
+Ansible is only able to run on macOS in an interactive session, which means end-users will receive prompts to accept the CrowdStrike kernel modules without an MDM profile already established.

 ## Falcon API Permissions

 API clients are granted one or more API scopes.
 Scopes allow access to specific CrowdStrike APIs and describe the actions that an API client can perform.